HDMI Over IP Extender - 1080p

 Streamline your digital collaboration

 The IP video extender helps you boost your office productivity, by making it easier for users to collaborate and communicate.
 The included software lets you connect multiple computers and easily switch between which user is sharing their content with the HDMI display, unlike some wireless video systems that are difficult to configure and require users to disconnect and reconnect manually.
-You can even use the video-over-IP extender to share information with a remote audience, such as connecting to a remote display over an office LAN, to hold remote meetings while you're in another part of the office.

 Bring your own device